 Upon receiving the Smart Start grant from the state in 1998, the organization has created and sustained many early childhood programs to ensure that all children are ready for success in school.
 Well known programs include BabyLinks, Imagination Library, Reach Out and Read, Parents As Teachers, and layers of support for early childhood education in child care facilities across the county.

-During the meeting, 2 elementary school children from the community delighted the group with

-    presentations - Olivia Sugg read a poem from Imagination Library, and Fiona McKenna gave a touching
+During the meeting, 2 elementary school children from the community delighted the group with presentations - Olivia Sugg read a poem from Imagination Library, and Fiona McKenna gave a touching vocal solo.

-    vocal solo.

-    Check out the article printed in the Outer Banks Sentinel, Wednesday, December 3, 2014: 20 Years of

-    Helping Children in Dare County.
+Check out the article printed in the Outer Banks Sentinel, Wednesday, December 3, 2014: 20 Years of Helping Children in Dare County and

 New Officers for Children & Youth Partnership were elected at the September annual meeting.
-They

-    (from left) are Kristen Parrino, co-chair, Tess Judge, secretary; George Consolvo, treasurer; Nancy

-    Griffin, co-chair; and Tris Roderick, assistant secretary.
+They (from left) are Kristen Parrino, co-chair, Tess Judge, secretary; George Consolvo, treasurer; Nancy Griffin, co-chair; and Tris Roderick, assistant secretary.